Psychology - Conversion Course

 Entry requirements

-You must hold a UK honours degree (2:2 at least) or equivalent to be accepted for the MSc in Psychology (Conversion).
-Your first degree need not be in psychology, but you must have the skills expected of a social sciences graduate.
+You must hold a UK honours degree (2:2 at least) or equivalent to be accepted for the MSc Psychology (Conversion).
+As your primary degree won't be in Psychology, your educational achievements should demonstrate that you can master the skills expected of a psychologist over the course of the MSc.
+These include being able to:

 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).
 Please see their website for details.
 If you’re not sure whether your English skills are good enough, there is some help and guidance at our Skills for OU Study website.